ReinV/SCOPE/README.md

 ## Introduction

 ## 1.1 What is SCOPE?
-SCOPE is a literature review tool for
-- chemicals mentioned in scientific literature.
-- Publications resulting from a query search
-- Chemicals are tagged
-- Visualized in an interactive density plot
-- Mass over logP
-- Properties have been retrieved from other sources
-- SCOPE consists of several python scripts, easy to use but queries can take a long time
+SCOPE is a literature review tool for detecting chemical patterns.
+Chemicals resulting from a query search can be visualized in an interactive density plot (mass over logP).
+The more a chemical is mentioned, the brighter the spot.
+More information is shown in a table by hovering over a spot.
+The user can easily switch between plots, and add blur and saturation.
+This allows for comparison of mass/logP distributions between different query searches.

+## 1.2 How does it work?
+Chemicals in publications on the [Europe PMC site](https://europepmc.org/) are tagged with a CheBI identifier.
+Several chemical properties can be retrieved from the [ChEBI Ontology](https://www.ebi.ac.uk/chebi/) using a ChEBI identifier as a key.
+Log *P* and log *S* values are predicted using the AlogPS3.0 model from the OCHEM website [ochem.eu site](https://ochem.eu) with SMILES (notification for chemical structures, also retrieved from the ontology).
+SCOPE connects ChEBI identifiers resulting from a query results with chemical properties of interest.

+-- workflow image --

 ## 1.2 What can it be used for?
 - Compare chemical detection methods
 - Compare vendors
 - Compare medicines/diseases

-## 1.3 Workflow

 <!--
 This toolbox contains python scripts that follow the [EuropePMC2ChEBI KNIME workflow](https://github.com/magnuspalmblad/EuropePMC2ChEBI).
 In this workflow, annotated chemicals are collected through literature searches via the [Europe PMC site](https://europepmc.org/).
 Properties of these chemicals can be visualized in interactive plots using the [Bokeh library](https://bokeh.pydata.org).
 This allows comparison between the data of different query searches, for example detecting bias in different analytical chemical techniques.